Buluunggal Festival

 Mullet fish barbeque

-Every year, Yandaarra including Uncle Bud heads to South West Rocks to pick up Mullet Fish to be cooked up for the festival.
+Every year, Uncle Bud heads to South West Rocks to pick up Mullet Fish to be cooked up for the festival.

 The barbeque is a free and tasty feed for all, and has been an important way to help celebrate the day and everyone together.
 Plenty of mullet is cooked with Lemon Myrtle by using Uncle Bud’s smoker, and so many volunteers come along to help out preparing everything else.